MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/contextmenu.md

 ## Description

 Contextual menus are lists of commands that are based on the context of selection, mouse hover or keyboard focus.
-They are one of the most effective and highly used command surfaces, and can be used in a variety of places.
+They're one of the most effective and highly used command surfaces, and can be used in various places.

 This code component provides a wrapper around the [Fluent UI Context Menu](https://developer.microsoft.com/fluentui#/controls/web/contextualmenu) control bound to a button for use in canvas apps and custom pages.